thecodeboss/ex_compatible/README.md

 but now your compiler spits out annoying warnings on Elixir 1.5.
 What should you do?

-ExCompatible can inspect your Elixir version, and by using the `safe` macro, it will always inject the most appropriate version of a defition so your compiler stays happy.
+ExCompatible can inspect your Elixir version, and by using the `compatible` macro, it will always inject the most appropriate version of a defition so your compiler stays happy.

 **Note:** This project is still under heavy construction.
 Please check the to-do list further down, and we love contributors!